Behavioral science can inform and transform the work of product managers, designers, researchers, and marketers.

-The opening and closing weekends for the Winter 2019 BE Bootcamp will be held in person in San Francisco, January 18-20 and March 15-17, 2019.
+The Opening and Closing Weekends will be held in person in San Francisco.
 Plan on attending the full weekend, from Friday afternoon to Sunday evening.
-Weeks 2 through 8 will be online, live on Tuesdays 9-11 am PST / 12-2pm EST. Live participation required.
+Weeks 2 through 8 will be online; live participation is required.

 - How much time should I commit?

-The course consists of 4 full days of class in-person (opening and closing weekends in San Francisco) and 7 online sessions that will last about 2 hours each.
+The course consists of 4 full days of class in-person in San Francisco and 7 online sessions that will last about 2 hours each.
 In addition to the classes, plan on spending 2-3 hours outside of class each week working on homework assignments.

 - Who is this course for?

 The bootcamp is ideal for product leaders.
 Specifically, it would be a good fit for product managers, designers, researchers, and marketers working on products or services aimed at increasing financial well being, improving health outcomes, or increasing happiness or productivity.
 We will not accept game designers, cigarette companies, advertisers, consultants or agencies, or media companies.

 - Are there any qualifications to apply for this course?

 Applicants should have at least two years of work experience.
 No previous experience in behavioral economics is necessary.
 Preference will be given to teams, individuals, and companies whose work is focused on making people happier, healthier, or wealthier.